Healing Cycles

 Acupuncture Styles

 Chinese Medicine has evolved over thousands of years and over a vast geographical area (all of the nations of East Asia and beyond).
-It has been subjected to many different cultural and political influences.
-The end result is a system that lives today in numerous interpretations and regional variations that we call acupuncture styles.
+It has been shaped by various cultural and political influences.
+As a result, we have a system that exists today with many different interpretations and regional forms known as acupuncture styles.

-As a practitioner of Traditional Chinese Medicine 1, I tend to draw inspiration and knowledge from these two styles:
+As a practitioner of Traditional Chinese Medicine 1, I draw inspiration and knowledge from these two styles:

 Looking forward to partnering up in Health!